You548/Space_Shuttle_NEW/README.md

 To fix this, go to the space center and click on scatterer ->  Customize Settings -> Shadows -> Long-Distance terrain shadows and input the following:

 - Shadow cascade splits: 0.002,0.005,0.015

-### Missing parts (If you are having trouble with this problem, look here!)

-- Hey Guys!
-My Is You548.

 ## Pictures